AbrSergey/Easy-Posting/readme.md

 ##### An example on how a text post can look like:

-Note: One of the core principles for the post-syntax is to combine the easy parts of the HTML language and the easy parts of writing something like a normal document.
-As you can see in the example is the syntax for creating a link-tag the same as in HTML.
-However if you want to create paragraph spacing, then the way to do that is by giving a double-line space between the paragraphs.
-And to create specific components, as Title, (normal) Text, Code-blocks with styling or Quotes, you just use the #-trigger to define the section.
-Everything afterwards will be added into that component until a new one is defined.
+Note: One of the core principles for the post-syntax is to combine the best parts of HTML, Markdown and normal document writage.
+Read the [SYNTAX-DOCUMENT.md](https://github.com/MathiasWP/Easy-Posting/blob/master/SYNTAX-DOCUMENT.md) for more explanation/concepts.

 ```